 Vhi Insurance has one shareholder, Vhi Group DAC.
-The Company declared and paid a final dividend of €20,000k to its parent, Vhi Group DAC, during 2019.
+Vhi Insurance proposed (and in light of domestic and EU regulatory recommendations in the context of the COVID-19 pandemic), deferred the declaration and payment of a final dividend of €20m to its parent, Vhi Group DAC, until 2021.